Where is Mount Everest?

 Mount Everest Today

 However, still, many more attain the goal of stepping on the head of Everest, thanks to all the support teams.
 In all of these expeditions, we always have Behind the Scene Heros, the Mountain PORTERS, without whom nothing is possible in the wilderness.
-Nevertheless, Everest remains a pinnacle only the most ambitious and capable ever reach, retaining its lethal mystique.

 It is believed that as a home to deities Mount Everest is not to be disturbed.
 This mountain was never there for conquest.
 Today many lament the over-commercialization of Mount Everest as opposed to Chomolungma's divine status for centuries.